daattali/beautiful-jekyll/2018_readings.md

 **Rationale:**

-Many marine species are characterized by high gene flow.
-Traditional population genetic theory predicts that local adaptation will only evolve when the strength of selection is greater than migration (gene flow).
+Many marine species are characterized by high levels of gene flow.
+Traditional population genetic theory predicts that local adaptation will only occur when the strength of selection is greater than migration (gene flow).
 This week we want the RCN to consider different ways that local adaptation may evolve when the strength of selection is less than migration (gene flow) and the kinds of genomic architectures that evolve in this case.

 **Paper 1:**  (Paper and Link)